 First, remove the laces from the trainers, then scrub away any excess mud or dirt.
 Ideally, you’ll want to put the laces and trainers in a mesh bag.
 This will prevent the trainers getting caught anywhere, particularly around the rubber door seal.
-After you’ve thrown them in the drum, it’s a good idea to add a few towels as well, as this will spot the trainers banging around the drum.
-Finally, it’s best to wash trainers at a warm 30 oC to avoid shrinkage or distortion in shape and be sure to use a good quality colour detergent.
+After you’ve thrown them in the drum, it’s a good idea to add a few towels as well, as this will stop the trainers banging around the drum.
+Finally, it’s best to wash trainers at a warm 30oC to avoid shrinkage or distortion in shape and be sure to use a good quality colour detergent.

 Whatever you do, don’t tumble dry

 It might be tempting to throw your trainers in the dryer after washing them, but this is a sure-fire way to ruin them.
-The head from the dryer will distort the shape of the trainer and can cause the rubber sole to crack and warp.
+The heat from the dryer will distort the shape of the trainer and can cause the rubber sole to crack and warp.
 Either leave them outside in the sun to air dry, or under a radiator if the weather isn’t on your side.

 As long as you’re careful and follow you trainers’ care label, you should have a pair that looks as good as new with minimum fuss.